juel-content/supreme-octo-spoon/Quickstart.md

-# Quickstart Guide for MyTool
+# Quickstart Guide for Tasty

-This guide will help you install **MyTool**, run your first command, and verify that it works.
+This guide will help you install **Tasty**, run your first command, and verify that it works.

 Estimated time: **5 minutes**.